dxfrontier/cds-ts-dispatcher/README.md

 The `@IsRole` decorator is utilized at the `parameter level`.
 It allows you to verify if the `User` has assigned a given role.

-It applies an logical `OR` on the specified roles, meaning it checks if at `least one` of the specified roles is assigned
+It applies an logical `OR` on the specified roles, meaning it checks if at `least one` of the specified roles is assigned, otherwise will return false.

 `Parameters`